-For many, becoming a registered nurse (RN) is a logical entry point into the field.
+Becoming a Registered Nurse (RN) provides a direct and rewarding entry point into the healthcare field.
 Working as an RN will allow you to gain experience and confidence as a nurse while you consider whether or not you’d like to advance to a more senior position (such as becoming a nurse practitioner or clinical nurse leader).

 Below, we explore the role and responsibilities of RNs and outline the key steps that you’ll need to follow in order to make your dream into a reality.